ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Xerces

 - Store length of an array in metakey array according to [array decision](../decisions/array.md). _(Robert Sowula)_
+- Fix issue where array could not be created during serialization. _(Robert Sowula)_

 ### YAML Smith